Your Internet Router is the heart of your network and controls the connection between the local network and the Internet.

 It is possible to prioritise some network traffic above others.
 Quality of Service (QoS) will ensure the best voice quality with VoIP phone systems.
 Businesses using free Internet routers provided by their ISP should consider upgrading to a business-quality router to benefit from improved performance.

 People sometimes ask, why should I buy an Internet router if my Internet Service Provider supplies one for free?

 The answer is Performance, Reliability, Features and Security.
 Routers included with a broadband connection are cheap enough not to price the package out of the market and to be good enough for basic use.
 These are usually fast, reliable and good enough for most home users and simple business use.

 In any case, “free” routers are not free at all.
 They are low-cost, simple routers with the cost spread over the length of the contract.
-Most people keep their connection beyond the original contract, so end up paying for their “free” router more than once.
-Some Internet service providers will sell you a wires only circuit.
-You then buy a better quality router and pay for it only once.
+Most people keep their connection beyond the original contract, so they end up paying for their “free” router more than once.
+Some Internet service providers will sell you a wires-only circuit.
+You then buy a better-quality router and pay for it only once.

 Business quality routers

-Business-class routers offer support of multiple Internet connections.
-Multiple LAN links are useful where several businesses share an Intenet connection and want security from each other.
+Business-class routers offer support for multiple Internet connections.
+Multiple LAN links are useful where several businesses share an Internet connection and want security from each other.
 Professional routers provide users with secure remote access using Virtual Private Networking.
 Suitable routers offer permanent VPN connections between premises.
 Some quality routers can manage a meshed wireless network when combined with compatible wireless access points.